DaoanXU/LeetCode/src/trapping_rain_water/README.md

 -

+**SolutionRowByRow**
-My Solution Count Row By Row From the bottom
+Count Row By Row From the bottom.
+The time complexity is: let there are k different height, the complexity is O(kn)

+**Solution**
+calculates the height of water at each column.
+The time complexity is O(n)